Last updated on : 08 Nov, 2025

 If dandruff persists despite treatment, it is advisable to consult a dermatologist or a healthcare professional.
 They can evaluate the condition, provide a more personalised treatment plan, and rule out any underlying scalp conditions or infections contributing to persistent dandruff.

-Dandruff is a long-lasting condition that tends to recur periodically.
-While it can be effectively managed and controlled with appropriate treatment and lifestyle changes, it may not be permanently cured.
+Dandruff is a long-lasting, manageable condition that tends to recur periodically.
+While it can be effectively managed and controlled with appropriate treatment and lifestyle changes, it is generally considered a chronic issue rather than a curable one.

 Shampoos containing active ingredients like ketoconazole, zinc pyrithione, selenium sulfide, or coal tar are often recommended for treating dandruff.
 These ingredients help reduce fungal growth, control flaking, and soothe the scalp.
 Select a shampoo that suits your hair and use it as directed.